StolenColon/docs.getdbt.com/website/docs/docs/cloud/visual-editor.md

 ## Feedback

-Please note, always review AI-generated code and content as it may produce incorrect results.
-The <Constant name="visual_editor" /> features and/or functionality may be added or eliminated as part of the beta trial.
+Please note, always review AI-generated code and content as it may produce incorrect results. <Constant name="visual_editor" /> features and/or functionality may be added or eliminated as part of the beta trial.

 To give feedback, please reach out to your <Constant name="dbt" /> Labs account team.
-We appreciate your feedback and suggestions as we improve the <Constant name="visual_editor" />.
+We appreciate your feedback and suggestions as we improve <Constant name="visual_editor" />.